serin113/SR-Web-Apps/README.md

 ## License:

-My webapps and APIs are licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php) (the license is embedded in every HTML or PHP file in all of my webapps).
+Licensed under the [MIT License](http://www.opensource.org/licenses/mit-license.php) (the license is embedded in every HTML or PHP file in all of my webapps).
 All other files and webapps in this repository either have a respective license or do not have a license.

 ## Notes:

 In my webapp's appcache files, you may notice that the version number is quite high.
 Its only purpose is to update the apps after a change in one or more of the files.
 (More info on appcaches in [appcache.info](http://appcachefacts.info))

-If you notice something else going wrong, leave a message to me at "simon_clemente at me.com" (no quote marks and replace the "at" with "@").